ElektraInitiative/libelektra/doc/help/install-config-file.md

 `line` will be used if `<format>` is unspecified

+The script has to be called as administrator

 ## DESCRIPTION

 This script installs or merges configuration files from the file system into